sdillon1/GnarlyDialogSampleApp/README.md

 ##### Show the GnarlyDialog #####
 To show the GnarlyDialog dialogs, use `gnarlyDialog.gnarlyDialogShow()`.
-This will show the dialog with an animation in.
+This will show the dialog with an intro animation.
 Do not use the available Dialog function `gnarlyDialog.show()`.
 This will still show the dialog but it will not animate in.

 <hr>